Colexeco/cpsc-332-web-development-final-project-Colexeco/docs/README.md

 docs contains report, project_management_app contains the front end, backend contains backend

 ### Installation
 This project requires npm on the machine which it is running.
-Navigate to both the front and back end directories and run `npm install` within both of them upon cloning this repository to install all required dependencies.
-Then run `npm start` in both directories to start the application in your default browser.
+Go the "source" folder, run `npm install`, and run index.js and navigate to localhost:8080 in your favorite web browser to use the application.

 ### Usage
 Anyone can use this app.